GMishx/pipelines-board/README.md

 # Pipelines Board

-Visualize your pipelines with HTML5 + SVG
+Visualize your pipelines with HTML5 + SVG. https://gmishx.github.io/pipelines-board/

 ## Depends
 The code has dependencies on